 We say the British Monarchy is the guardian of tradition.
-When Prince Charles succeeds to become King and Sovereign, tradition dictates that when the new monarch takes to the throne, the news will be announced from the balcony of St James’s Palace.
+When Prince Charles succeeds the throne to become King and Sovereign, tradition dictates the news will be announced from the balcony of St James’s Palace.

-St James Palace is the most senior of Royal Palace and was the Royal Residence right up to 1837 it was the Monarchs main residence for some 300 years, until Queen Victoria moved to Buckingham Palace.
+St James Palace remains the most senior of Royal Palaces and was the Royal Residence right up to 1837 it was the Monarchs main residence for some 300 years, until Queen Victoria moved to Buckingham Palace.

 - 1 The original Home of the Sovereign

 - 2 Throne room at St James’s Palace

 - 3 The working palace of St James’s